 If you’ve been watching the news, you may have heard that Sri Lanka is about to run completely out of fuel.
 They’re also facing massive food shortages... and political instability.

 It’s a dire situation which brings to mind Venezuela.

-Years of political and economic instability have led to the largest migration from Venezuela in years as citizens seek food and work (more than six million people have left the country).
+Years of political and economic volatility have led to the largest migration from Venezuela in years as citizens seek food and work (more than six million people have left the country).

 Here are some of the more recent stats about the situation in Venezuela:

-- One of every three people in Venezuela is food insecure.
+- One of every three people is food insecure.

 - The health system has collapsed, and, as a result, diseases that had once been eradicated (measles, malaria, etc.) are back and spreading.

 - The monthly inflation rate has remained above 2,000%.

 Sri Lanka looks to be heading in the same direction.
 Could America be, too?

 Why Sri Lanka Is in Such a Dire Situation